Also, 8 ways to combat the most common spending triggers that Moms face

 Even getting baked goods is more meaningful (to me, at least), so have a go-to cookie recipe, and get a small stack of to-go trays from the dollar store so that you can gift something from the heart!

 As I mentioned above, I am very lax in meal planning, where we do get takeout more than I’d like.
 Then I found some great crockpot freezer meals that I could make, and pull out in case of emergency.
+After a while, I also started using meal planning worksheets, as deciding what to cook was the hard part, but if I did it only once a week then it wasn’t so bad.

 Or if you continually get fast food because you’re out running errands, then stack your car with good for you KIND bars to stash in your car’s glove box! aff link.
 This way, you’re not starved, and you saved a fat chunk of money by keeping away from the drive-through!